vanessa-stotz/pattern_selection/README.md

 # pattern_selection
-Changes the current selection of faces, edges and vertices to a custom pattern selection
+Changes the current selection of faces, edges or vertices to a custom pattern selection